 Every morning you stand in front of the closet looking at the clothes, wondering what to wear.
 Probably, you have a couple of suits that you rotated every week.
 The reason is not that you are trying to have a uniform or be practical, but because the closet is cluttered, and you cannot reach some areas.
 You may have clothes that you have not seen in years.
 If that is the case, then you need to work on your wardrobe or closet organization.

-All the house closets are perfect targets for 5S, but this time I will focus on the bedroom closet.
-Follow the five steps for cleaning and organization, one at the time.
+All the house closets are perfect targets for 5S.
+However, this time I will focus on the bedroom closet.
+Follow the five steps for cleaning and organization, one at a time.
 The best way to see everything you have is to empty the closet.
 If you are using more than one, place all items in the same place to start sorting.
-When you finished sorting, decide what is the best location but do not put anything back until you clean the area.
+When you finished sorting, decide the best location but do not put anything back until you clean the area.
 This time is going to be the best moment ever to vacuum and clean the entire closet.
 Find below a couple of tips for each step.

 Sorting through the closet items should be an easy task.
 Look out for these things that you can get rid of without hesitation.